 The Ministry of Education requires a minimum of instructional time to receive a credit.
 The Ministry stipulates that "Where, in the Principal's judgment, a student's frequent absences from school are jeopardizing his success, school staff should meet with the student and the parents to explain the potential consequences of the absences and discuss steps to be taken to improve attendance" (Ontario Schools, Kindergarten to Grade 12: Policy and Program Requirements, 2011, pg.
 43).

 It is important to understand that frequent absences from classes that jeopardize a student's learning may result in the loss of a credit.
 Students are required to attend every class and make arrangements for missed material when they are absent.

-An unauthorized absence from any class will result in a lunch detention.
-An administrator will contact a parent when a student has received three lunch detentions for attendance or behavioural-related reasons, and is in danger of receiving an after-school detention Additional unexcused class absences will result in more serious consequences.
+An unauthorized absence from any class will result in after-school detention.
+An administrator will contact a parent when a student skips a class.
+Additional unexcused class absences will result in more serious consequences.

-A student whose absence from class approaches 30% of the course-hours may put her academic standing in jeopardy and be required to complete additional course work in place of the missed school hours.
+A student whose absence from class approaches 30% of the course-hours may put his academic standing in jeopardy and be required to complete additional course work in place of the missed school hours.